pvanallen/delft-ai-toolkit/README.md

 # Delft AI Toolkit - Version 2
 ## Visual Authoring Toolkit for Smart Things

-**As of February 2019, this version is nearing a usable release, which should be out by the end of February 2019.
-At that time, we'll post a RasPi image that's ready to go to use with the toolkit.**
+**As of early February 2019, this version is nearing a usable release, which should be out by the end of February 2019.
+At that time, we'll post a RasPi image that's ready to use with the toolkit.**

-This is a 2.0 version of this project with a significantly changed architecture ([original version](https://github.com/pvanallen/delft-toolkit)).
-The NodeCanvas node system has been replaced with [xNode](https://github.com/Siccity/xNode), which is being enhanced by Siccity as part of this project.
+This system uses [xNode](https://github.com/Siccity/xNode), which is being enhanced by Siccity as part of this project.

 ### Description